partiql/partiql-lang-kotlin/docs/dev/CODE-STYLE.md

 This is equivalent to the prior example but:

-- Uses less code
+- Is less verbose
-- This is clearer, easier to read and reason about.
+- Is clearer, easier to read and reason about.

 ## Exceptions